huggingface/optimum-habana/examples/language-modeling/README.md

 ### Multi-card Training with Deepspeed (GPT-J)

-The following command triggers the fine-tuning of [GPT-J-6B](https://huggingface.co/EleutherAI/gpt-j-6b) model on WikiText-2 with DeepSpeed ZeRO-2.
+The following command triggers the fine-tuning of [GPT-J-6B](https://huggingface.co/EleutherAI/gpt-j-6b) on WikiText-2 with DeepSpeed ZeRO-2.
 Fine tuning on 8 HPU cards takes around 6 minutes with a batch size of 32 (4 per device).
 It reaches a perplexity of 14.011.